permafrost-dev/codeboost/README.md

 ]
 ```

+## Boosts

+Boosts are stored by default in `~/.codeboost/boosts`, and examples can be found in the `examples` directory of the repository.
+[Read the docs](docs/boosts.md).

 ## Configuration

-To use the `codeboost` CLI, create a file named `boost.config.js` in your current working directory or run `codeboost init` to create a default configuration file.
+To use the `codeboost` CLI, create a file named `codeboost.config.js` in your current working directory or run `codeboost init` to create a default configuration file.

+The default configuration file is stored in `~/.codeboost/codeboost.config.js`.
+This file assumes that you have an environment variable named `CODEBOOST_GITHUB_TOKEN` that contains a valid GitHub personal access token with the `repo` scope.
+You may edit this file to use a different token or to change the default storage paths.

 This file should export a `default` configuration object with the following properties: